BA (IntStud), LLB

 +61 3 8600 8884

-Liam is a member of KCL Law’s Building and Construction team.
+Liam is a member of KCL Law’s Construction and Infrastructure team.
 His practice focus includes acting for tier 1 and 2 commercial contractors (nationally), and advising on all aspects of the project lifecycle, including contract management and disputes related to claims and responses under Victoria’s Building and Construction Industry Security of Payment Act (and equivalents in NSW, Qld and NT).

 Liam’s approach to his practice is practical and commercial, combining an emphasis on early settlement of disputes (where possible) and formulation of dynamic litigation strategy to achieve positive outcomes for clients and secure their position on costs.